lesichkovm/docker-jampy-mysql/README.md

 A docker image for the "jam.py" framework ready to work with MySQL / MariaDB out of the box

-The official website of the "jam.py" framework: http://jam-py.com/
+The official website of the "jam.py" framework can be found at: http://jam-py.com/

 Exported port: 8080